Venezuela sends 11,000 troops to retake prison

 Many free residents were living inside the prison alongside sentenced inmates.
 After authorities announced that prisoners would be relocated, some relatives cried outside, unsure where they would go next.

 "I am waiting to hear where they are taking my husband...
-I was living in there, but they kicked us out," Gladys Hernandez told AFP news agency.
+I was living in there, but they kicked us out," Gladys Hernández told AFP news agency.

 It reported that journalists saw security guards carrying motorcycles, televisions and microwaves from the jail.